kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 **B) Zen**

 * Victoria, Daizen. *Zen at War*.
 Lanham, Md.: Rowman &amp; Littlefield Publishers, 2006.
 5 pp57-65, 10 pp147-182 and either i) Ch 2-3 pp12-48 on radical Zen or ii) 7-9 pp79-144 on wartime Zen (P)
+* Chistopher Ives *Imperial-Way Zen: Ichikawa Hakugen's Critique and Lingering Questions for Buddhist Ethics* (2009).
+Ch 4 Modern Buddhism for the Protection of the Realm pp101-127.

 **C) Nichiren**